Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Kevin Jenkins shook his head.
 He wasn’t bothering to keep up his usual I-could-give-a-fuck facade right now, and that all by itself told Allison that he was just as stonewalled as they were.
 He wasn’t the kind of man who gave up easily.

 He’d managed to get himself up to Armstrong while the whole planet was on lockdown at least, and that was no small feat.
 Allison and Xiù had been confined to *Misfit,* allegedly for their own safety.
-Allison wasn’t fooled---they were effectively under house arrest.
+Allison wasn’t fooled - they were effectively under house arrest.
 Not because they’d done anything wrong, but because the last thing the military needed right now was actors outside of their control.

 She didn’t know how Kevin had navigated that problem, she didn’t want to and he probably wouldn’t have told her anyway.
 He looked stressed and dishevelled, he wasn’t wearing his jacket and his sleeves were rolled up which put that tattoo of his on show.
 A sure sign that right now he was completely out of fucks to give for anything but the job at hand.